GiovanH/fansim-engine/README.md

 ## Credits

 The Befriendus Dev Team (and alienoid) for the "openround" rounded dialog box style as well as the befriendus litestyle.

+Alienoid for some documentation contributions, including the `extend` trick in `Mistakes to Avoid`

 Gio for everything else here